krishC1234/SemanticAwareScheduling/README.md

 # Semantic-Aware Resource Scheduling on Clusters

-A GPU cluster scheduler that predicts each job's multi-GPU scaling efficiency from its training script source code and uses this prediction to make informed GPU allocation decisions -- without requiring any profiling runs.
+A GPU cluster scheduler that predicts each job's multi-GPU scaling efficiency from its training script source code and uses this prediction to make informed GPU allocation decisions.

 ## Overview